Portrait of Winston Churchill (Sutherland)

-The Portrait of Winston Churchill was a painting by English artist Graham Sutherland that depicted the British Prime Minister Sir Winston Churchill, created in 1954.
-It was disliked by Churchill and eventually destroyed shortly after.
+The Portrait of Winston Churchill was a painting by English artist Graham Sutherland that depicted the British prime minister Sir Winston Churchill, created in 1954.
+It was disliked by Churchill and within a year it was destroyed.

-In 1954, the English artist Graham Sutherland was commissioned to paint a full-length portrait of Prime Minister Sir Winston Churchill.
-Sutherland received 1,000 guineas in compensation for the painting, a sum funded by donations from members of the House of Commons and House of Lords.
+In 1954, Sutherland was commissioned to paint a full-length portrait of Prime Minister Sir Winston Churchill.
+Sutherland received 1,000 guineas for the painting, a sum funded by donations from members of the House of Commons and House of Lords.
 The painting was presented to Churchill by both Houses of Parliament at a public ceremony in Westminster Hall on his 80th birthday on 30 November 1954.

 Finding the depiction deeply unflattering, Churchill disliked the portrait intensely.
 After its public presentation, the painting was taken to his country home at Chartwell but not displayed.
-For a long time it was assumed that it was destroyed by Lady Spencer-Churchill; however, in the course of research for a biography of Churchill, audio recordings were sighted that attribute the destruction to Grace Hamblin, Churchill's private secretary.
+For a long time it was assumed that it was destroyed by Lady Spencer-Churchill; however, in the course of research for a biography of Churchill, audio recordings were cited that attribute the destruction to Grace Hamblin, Churchill's private secretary.
 According to this, the painting was taken by her and her brother to a secluded house and burned.
-Clementine Churchill learned of the deed the next morning and approved.
+Lady Spencer-Churchill learned of the deed the next morning and approved.

 Background

-By the time the portrait had been commissioned, Churchill was an elder statesman nearing the end of his second period as Prime Minister.
+By the time the portrait had been commissioned, Churchill was an elder statesman nearing the end of his second period as prime minister.
 Sutherland had gained a reputation as a modernist painter through some recent successful portraits, such as Somerset Maugham in 1949.
 He was drawn to depicting subjects as they truly were without embellishment; some sitters considered his disinclination to flattery as a form of cruelty or disparagement to his subjects.

 Sutherland and Churchill had different hopes for the painting.
 Churchill had wanted to direct the composition towards a fictionalised scene but Sutherland had insisted upon a realistic portrayal, one described by Simon Schama as "No bulldog, no baby face.
 Just an obituary in paint".
-Churchill also wished to be depicted in his robes as a Knight of the Garter, but the commission specified that he should be shown in his usual parliamentary dress – a black morning coat, with waistcoat and striped trousers, and a spotted bow tie.
+Churchill also wished to be depicted in his robes as a Knight of the Garter, but the commission specified that he should be shown in his usual parliamentary dress: a black coat, with waistcoat and striped trousers, and a spotted bow tie.